realJohnDoe/org-sim/memory-bank/progress.md

 - **Testing Integration**: User requested testing be integrated into each feature development step rather than as a separate work package, aligning with TDD principles.
 - **Project Location**: User moved the Vite project content to the repository root to simplify structure, which was accounted for during dependency installation.
 - **Hierarchy Definition**: Updated test logic to reflect the user's definition of hierarchy levels, ensuring accurate validation of organizational structure.
+- **Visualization Adjustments**: User feedback led to multiple iterations on visualization to ensure edge visibility and proper zoom levels for viewing all nodes.